Diploma in Arabic Language 2018/19

 - To provide exposure to different topics throughout the programme to develop students’ insight into the nature of Arabic culture and society and improve their intercultural competence.

 To be eligible to enrol for this programme, students would have completed level SCQF 8, or equivalent, in Arabic.
 This means students should have the ability: to read a range of styles in Arabic, from formal to informal and journalistic to expository, to understand texts of general interest, to carry out basic research and understand main ideas in non-technical writing, to use context and grammar to identify the form and guess the meaning of unfamiliar words, to write essays and opinion pieces on topics they have studied and to read, write and speak with increasing grammatical accuracy.
-Eligibility will normally be assessed by taking a test (pass mark is 45).
+Eligibility will normally be assessed by taking a test (pass mark is 65).
 Applicants must pass this before an offer letter can be issued.
-Alternatively, if applicants can provide evidence that they have successfully passed the Certificate in Arabic Language or equivalent, this would also satisfy the academic entry requirements.
+Alternatively, if applicants can provide evidence that they have successfully passed the Certificate in Arabic Language, with a pass mark of 60, or equivalent, this would also satisfy the academic entry requirements.
 All other requirements, such as English Language proficiency and references remain applicable.
+Interview Any prospective students may be invited for an interview if they have not achieved the required grade by a small margin of a maximum of 3 marks, but they have demonstrated the required skills, showed interests and motivation towards learning.
+Accreditation of prior learning.
+Qualifications from other educational institutions can be accepted; based on number of hours, levels, date of qualification/certificate (must be less than 2 years).

 Please note bursaries are available.